 The Royal Knights are proud to be part of the local hockey community and to offer a strong program for hockey players aged 17 to 21 years old residing in the River East area to continue to play hockey at a high level.

-In the past twenty-five years, over 350 players have worn the Royal Knights uniform as they continued their education or began their working careers while continuing to play competitive hockey in their own area.
+In the past forty-one years, over 600 players have worn the Royal Knights uniform as they continued their education or began their working careers while continuing to play competitive hockey in their own area.

-The Royal Knights have attracted players from High School, AA, AAA, Junior A and even the Western Hockey League to their program and are one of the most successful teams in the history of the league.
+The Royal Knights have attracted players from High School, AA, AAA, and Junior A to their program and are one of the most successful teams in the history of the league.